This fresh salad uses leftover prime rib, rice noodles, and crisp lettuce and sprouts. A great light and nutritious dinner.

 One part I have not mastered is making the barbeque pork.
 I have a few recipes I want to try but usually I buy char siu ready made from Chinatown.
 This time I topped my salad with leftover prime rib.
 Any meat or tofu is good.

-All that's left is to prepare the salad.
 I get all of the ingredients ready and in individual containers so when ready to eat everyone can make their own salad.
 This could be fun for a dinner party just set everything up as a salad bar and let friends just walk through and make their own salad just the way they like it.
 You could even have different types of meat or meatless options.
 Here is what I use.

 Meat (leftover prime rib), sliced